Moduli spaces of rational curves on Artin-Mumford double solids: Introduction

 \section{Introduction}

 Throughout the paper, we work over an algebraically closed field $k$ of characteristic $0$. \textit{Fano varieties}, normal projective varieties with ample $\mathbb{Q}$-Cartier anticanonical divisors, are one of the main objects in algebraic geometry.
-Fano varieties have rich geometry of \textit{rational curves} on them.
+Fano varieties have a rich geometry of \textit{rational curves} on them.
 Indeed, it is known that klt Fano varieties are \textit{rationally connected} (\cite{Mori1979}, \cite{MiyaokaMori1986}, \cite{KoMiMo1992c}, \cite{HaconMcKernan2007RC}, etc.), where Mori's \textit{bend-and-break} technique is used and developed in these papers.

-Also, it has been intensively studied the \textit{rationality}, the \textit{stably-rationality}, and the \textit{unirationality} of rationally connected varieties, using various methods (e.g., \cite{IskovskikhManin1971BirAut}, \cite{ClemensGriffiths1972IJ}, \cite{ArtinMumford1972}, \cite{Voisin2015}).
-In this paper, we focus on the geometry of rational curves on the \textit{Artin-Mumford's example} of unirational, but stably-irrational threefolds (\cite{ArtinMumford1972}).
+A classical question in algebraic geometry is to ask whether rationally connected varieties are \textit{rational}, \textit{stably-rational} or \textit{unirational}.
+This problem has been approached by various methods (e.g., \cite{IskovskikhManin1971BirAut}, \cite{ClemensGriffiths1972IJ}, \cite{ArtinMumford1972}, \cite{Voisin2015}).
+In this paper, we focus on the geometry of rational curves on \textit{Artin-Mumford's example} of unirational, but stably-irrational threefolds in \cite{ArtinMumford1972}.
 Such a threefold is realized as a double cover $X\rightarrow \mathbb{P}^{3}$ branched along a \textit{quartic symmetroid}, i.e., a quartic surface defined by the determinant of a symmetric matrix of linear forms.
 We call $X$ an \textit{Artin-Mumford double solid}.
 Artin-Mumford proved that its desingularization $\tilde{X}$ blown-up at ten nodes has $2$-torsion in its \textit{Brauer group} $\mathrm{Br}(\tilde{X})$, and that Brauer groups of smooth projective varieties are stably-birational invariant.
 Moreover, \cite{BlochSrinivas1983algcycle} and \cite{Voisin2006IntegralHodge} proved that for any smooth rationally connected projective threefold $V$,

 holds, where $B_{1}(V)_{\mathbb{Z}}$ (resp.\ $N_{1}(V)_{\mathbb{Z}}$) denotes the group of algebraically equivalent classes (resp.\ numerically equivalent classes) of $1$-cycles on $V$.
 In particular, this implies that $\tilde{X}$ has two algebraic classes in each numerical class of $1$-cycles.